keeganosler/PhysPi/README.md

 This is the repo for the project as it stood in April 2018 when I completed my time on the research team.
 The project is still in use and has been modified by other students and researchers.

 Please note that this ReadMe provides only a basic summary of the project for at-a-glance reading.
-For a very in depth explanantion of the project and the underlying physics, please refer to the thesis write up in the "Thesis/Documentation" folder.
+For a very in depth explanantion of the project and the underlying physics, please refer to the thesis write up in the "Documentation" folder.

 ## Background